jeremychone/rust-genai/README.md

 	(MODEL_OLLAMA, ""),
 ];

-// NOTE: for now, Client Adapter/Provider mapping rule
+// NOTE: Model to AdapterKind (AI Provider) type mapping rule
 //  - starts_with "gpt"      -> OpenAI
 //  - starts_with "claude"   -> Anthropic
 //  - starts_with "command"  -> Cohere
 //  - For anything else      -> Ollama
+//
 // Refined mapping rules will be added later and extended as provider support grows.

 #[tokio::main]